<?xml version="1.0" encoding="UTF-8"?>

 <h2 class="wp-block-heading" id="h-don-t-navigate-your-dui-alone-connect-with-casey-today">Don’t Navigate Your DUI Alone: Connect with Casey Today.</h2>

-<p>If you or someone you know is facing a <a href="/practice-areas/first-time-dui-charge/">first-time DUI</a> in Hillsborough County, contact Casey at DUI2Go.com today.
+<p>If you or someone you know is facing a <a href="/dui-defense/first-time-with-a-dui-charge/">first-time DUI</a> in Hillsborough County, contact Casey at DUI2Go.com today.
 Learn more about Casey here: <a href="/lawyers/w-f-casey-ebsary-jr/">https://dui2go.com/about/</a> For expert legal assistance regarding the First-Time DUI Diversion program, reach out to Casey at DUI2Go.com.
 Contact Casey here: <a href="/contact-us/">https://dui2go.com/contact/</a></p>

-<hr class="wp-block-separator alignfull has-alpha-channel-opacity"/>
+<hr class="wp-block-separator alignfull has-alpha-channel-opacity" />

 <h2 class="wp-block-heading" id="h-original-announcement-from-2018">Original Announcement from 2018</h2>